-MouseAdventure Luau Recapby Andrew Rich, staff writer
+MouseAdventure Luau Recapby Andrew Rich, contributing writer

 Wahine makune mana, ladies and gentlemen, come with us to a world of joyous song and wondrous miracles.